foundriesio/docs/source/tutorials/compose-app/compose-app-flask-mqtt-nginx.rst

-Flask-MQTT-nginx
+Flask-MQTT-Nginx
 ^^^^^^^^^^^^^^^^

-The ``flask-mqtt-nginx`` is a multiple containers application where more than one container is specified in the same ``docker-compose.yml`` file.
-There are innumerable reasons why to specify two or more containers in the same Docker Compose App, one of the reasons is dependencies.
+``flask-mqtt-nginx`` is a multi-container app, with more than one container specified in the same ``docker-compose.yml`` file.
+There are many reasons to specify multiple containers in the same Docker Compose App.
+One is due to *dependencies*.

-If one container depends on another to start-up, you have to use the same ``docker-compose.yml`` file to specify and launch both containers.
+If a container depends on another to start-up, you must use the same ``docker-compose.yml`` file to specify and launch both.

-The stanza ``depends_on`` will specify what service it’s depending on.
+The ``depends_on`` stanza specifies what service it is dependent on.

-``flask-mqtt-nginx`` application is a typical python3 Flask application together with nginx.
+``flask-mqtt-nginx`` is a typical python3 Flask app, together with Nginx.

-In the containers folder, use git to download the ``flask-mqtt-nginx`` folder from the reference extra-container repository:
+In the containers folder, use git to download  ``flask-mqtt-nginx`` from the ``extra-containers`` repo:

 .. prompt:: bash host:~$, auto

     host:~$ git checkout remotes/fio/tutorials -- flask-mqtt-nginx

-The ``flask-mqtt-nginx`` application should be inside your containers folder:
+The ``flask-mqtt-nginx`` application should now be inside your containers folder:

 .. prompt:: bash host:~$, auto

     host:~$ tree -L 2 .

-Example output:

 .. prompt:: text